My Top 5 Tips to regaining Strength & Confidence Postpartum

 Your body has undergone such an amazing and beautiful transformation.
 Through the thick of it all, I think we often forget just how much time and effort it takes our bodies to create, grow and deliver a tiny human.
 Think about it – what our bodies are capable of doing in only 9-months time is simply amazing!

 In today’s world with social media outlets at our fingertips, there is so much pressure to “bounce back” after having a baby, and let me tell you that it’s not that simple.
 Even for someone like myself who has been physically active my whole life, and throughout my pregnancy, your body is not going to just drop back to normal after you deliver your baby.
 You are going to carry around extra baby weight (for probably) longer than you were planning on, and that’s ok.

 This is normal.
 It’s part of the healing process.

-Even the days that I had zero energy and a poor mindset, I made it a point to get up and move my body.
-I went for TONS of walks, completed pregnancy safe weight training circuits when I felt up for it, and found ways to move my body every day!
+Even on the days that I had zero energy and a poor mindset, I made it a point to get up and move my body.
+I went for TONS of walks, completed pregnancy-safe weight training circuits when I felt up for it and found ways to move my body every day!
 This helped me maintain a healthy pregnancy weight gain.

 This is SO, so important.
 Jumping back into exercise too soon can cause more harm than good.
 I waited for the OK to start exercising, and asked questions when I had them!

 I didn’t jump into anything too strenuous too soon (helloooo Pelvic Floor Dysfunction).
-I listened to my body and only did what felt right, because trust me, there was a lot of things that didn’t feel right.
+I listened to my body and only did what felt right because trust me, there were a lot of things that didn’t feel right.

 I know, this is the toughest one of all.
 Being a new mom brings so many new challenges, and lack of time is definitely not on our side.
 My advice for you is to express to your partner how important this is for you.
 Make sure they know how much you value even 20-30 minutes to yourself each day.